 The emphasis at PROMYS is on asking good and creative questions, on hard work and persistence, on clarity of thought and precision of expression, on respect for people and ideas, and on the sheer joy of acquiring mathematical insight.
 PROMYS participants are asked to work beyond their centers of competence and to push the limits of their knowledge.
 The PROMYS community network provides all participants with a richly supportive environment within which to learn.

 Students who find their PROMYS experience especially worthwhile may be invited to return for a second summer to participate in the advanced PROMYS/CMI activities.
 To ensure that returning students and counselors find their experience intellectually stimulating, PROMYS, in partnership with the Clay Mathematics Institute, offers a variety of advanced seminars and mentored research projects each summer.
-In 2013, returning students participated in seminars on Geometry and Symmetry, Wavelet Transformations, and Representations of Finite Groups.
+In 2014, returning students participated in seminars on Values of the Zeta Function and p-Adic Analysis, Algebra, and Geometry and Symmetry.

 The regular program activities are supplemented by diverse weekly lectures by faculty preceptors and guests of the program.
 These lectures introduce participants to related scientific fields and include discussions of a broad range of mathematical and math-related topics.
 Recent guest lecture topics included, for example, "The Schoenflies Conjecture and Morse Theory," "High-Dimensional Mathematics," and "Statistical Inference and Modeling the Unseen: How Bayesian statistics powers Google's voice search."
 Additionally, the counselors give lectures on topics of special interest and also organize their own weekly seminars on topics of their choosing.
 Every week, the program members hold informal social gatherings that serve as a forum for open discussion on themes of general interest.
 Discussion topics have included the relationship between pure and applied science, defense funding of mathematics, and career options.